Beijing tightens controls over popular microblogs

 BEIJING The Beijing city government said on Friday it would tighten control over popular microblogs that have vexed authorities with their rapid dissemination of news, giving users three months to register with their real names or face legal consequences.

-China has repeatedly criticized microblogs for spreading what it calls unfounded rumors and vulgarities and has issued a series of warnings that online content must be acceptable to the ruling Communist Party.
+China has repeatedly criticized microblogs for irresponsibly spreading what it calls unfounded rumours and vulgarities and has issued a series of warnings in recent months that online content must be acceptable to the ruling Communist Party.

 Microblogs such as Sina's Weibo allow users to issue short messages of opinion -- a maximum of 140 Chinese characters -- that can course through chains of followers who receive messages instantly.